 An intensive exegetical study of Hebrews.
 The course includes an investigation of the doctrines of Christ, especially His mediatorship and priesthood and the use of the Old Testament in this book.
 A verse-by-verse exposition will follow a brief study of authorship, background, destination and purpose.

-Hebrews is one of the more important books in the New Testament.
+Rationale: Hebrews is one of the more important books in the New Testament.
 This is due to a number of reasons: (1) it presents more “unsettled problems” (2) it makes a more extensive use of the Jewish Scriptures than any other New Testament document, (3) it is the major work on Jesus’ high priestly ministry, (4) there are widespread interest and historical debates over its severe warning texts, (5) it has a skillful construction and scholarly appeal, and (6) it has as its message a “word of encouragement” (13:22).
 Hebrews is, therefore, one of the most crucial New Testament books, which will be to the benefit of the student to master.

 Textbook readings and presentations

-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 200 words.
+In addition to the thread, the student is required to reply to two other classmates’ threads.
+Each reply must be 200 words [for a total of 400 words].
 Assertions should be supported with citations in current Turabian format.
-Acceptable sources include textbooks, scholarly sources/articles, and online sources approved by the instructor (the textbook, the Bible, etc.).
+Acceptable sources include textbooks, scholarly sources/articles, and online sources approved by the instructor.
+(CLOs: B, C, D, E)

 Book Critique Assignment

 The student will write a 6-8-page book critique in current Turabian format that focuses on a critical review of Four Views on the Warning Passages in Hebrews [edited by Herbert W. Bateman].
 This paper does not require the use of any additional sources.
 (CLOs: C, D)